DFE-Digital/get-into-teaching-app/app/views/content/blog/5-reasons-to-attend-a-train-to-teach-event.md

   train_to_teach:
     path: "media/images/content/blog/train-to-teach.jpg"
     thumbnail_path: "media/images/content/blog/thumbnails/train-to-teach.jpg"
-    alt: "A photograph of a busy event with banners and attendees having conversations with advisers"
 description: |-
   Whether you’re ready to apply or it’s just an idea, here are five reasons why a Train to Teach event can help you on your journey to the classroom.